Bárður Eyþórsson

 Bárður Eyþórsson (born 10 January 1968) is an Icelandic former basketball coach and player.
 He was twice named the coach of the year of the men's Úrvalsdeild, in the 2003–04 season and in the 2005–06 season, when he coached the Snæfell.

 Playing career

 Club career

 Bárður came up through the junior ranks of Snæfell but moved to Valur at the age of sixteen and played his first senior match in 1986.
 He played 191 games in the Úrvalsdeild karla from 1986 to 2000 and averaged 14.6 points per game.

 National team

 Bárður played three games for the Icelandic national basketball team from 1991 to 1992.

 Coaching career

 Bárður was hired as the head coach of Snæfell men's team in 2000.
 He guided the club to promotion from Division I to the Úrvalsdeild karla in 2002 and to the Icelandic Basketball Cup finals in 2003, where it lost to Keflavík.

-He served as the head coach of ÍR from April 2006 to November that same year, when he resigned due to personal reasons.
+He served as the head coach of ÍR from April 2006 to November that same year, when he resigned for personal reasons.